 - Pilo Blakeman, The Weaver’s Assistant, explaining in a familar manner, the first principles of the art of weaving.
 Bridgeport: N.L.
 Skinner, 1818 (p.
 23)

 - John James, History of the worsted manufacture in England, London: Longman, Brown, Green, Longmans, & Roberts,1857 (p.
 362)

 Sprengel and Blakeman each also published a draft:

 The Sprengel draft is a 5 shaft satin, despite the accompanying text saying it was a twill.
 The Blakeman draft is a broken 5-shaft twill.

-I have compared the three different possibilities that the sources suggest – an unspecified, thus normal 4/1 twill (Norrmann, James), a broken twill (Blakeman draft) and a 5-shaft satin (Sprengel draft) – using my weaving software, iWeave, and a colour gradient that is typical of calimanco.
+I have compared the three different possibilities that the sources suggest – an unspecified 4/1 twill (Norrmann, James) which I interpret, for the sake of argument, as a straight twill, a broken twill (Blakeman draft) and a 5-shaft satin (Sprengel draft) – using my weaving software, iWeave, and a colour gradient that is typical of calimanco.

 It seems obvious to me that the 5-shaft satin yields the smoothest warp stripe, the one most like the samples at the Nordiska Museet.
 You can’t see it in the above images, but if you add stripes that are only two ends wide, you get the same wavy stripes as in the Nordiska Museet samples only with the satin tie-up.